Anti-correlation between excitations and locally-favored structures in glass-forming systems: Results

-The black dotted line in Fig.~\ref{figDistanceKA}(d) indicates that the probability of finding excitation particles here is the same as random particles.
-Thus, compared to random particles, fewer excitations happen inside LFS (position 1), and more excitations outside LFS (positions 2 and 3).
-The dashed line in Fig.~\ref{figDistanceKA}(d) is the linear fit $P(d) / P_\mathrm{rand}(d)$, indicating that there is a trend that excitations are more likely to occur outside LFS.
-(This trend may be more obvious at low temperatures).
-This spatial separation is also observed in the KA3:1 mixture [Fig.~\ref{figDistanceKA}(e)] and experimental colloidal system (Fig.~\ref{figDistanceExp}).
-Thus, for the systems considered, there is a tendency towards excitations occurring outside the LFS upon supercooling.
+In order to highlight this increasing spatial separation between excitations and LFS, we fit the ratio of probabilities by a linear function, shown with dashed lines.
+We find that there is a trend that excitations are more likely to occur outside LFS, and even so at low temperature.
+This spatial separation between LFS and excitations is also observed in the KA 3:1 mixture [Fig.~\ref{figDistanceKAGraf}(d)] and experimental colloidal system (Fig.~\ref{figDistanceExp}).
+Thus, for all systems considered here, there is a tendency towards excitations occurring increasingly further away from LFS upon supercooling.
+This is the main result of our study.